 Ultimately, it’s your demeanour that will say more about your commitment to these motivational tactics.
 Employees are very attuned to whether leaders have a genuine connection to the work they delegate; therefore, you must demonstrate the same level of enthusiasm.

 To do this, you must assess your motivation.
-For example, does it reflect well towards your company, your team, or your work?
+For example, does it reflect well on your company, your team, or your work?
 If you have answered ‘no’ to any of these questions, then it’s unlikely that you’ll be an effective motivator for others.

 Your company culture can even determine the desirable rewards and punishments too.
 For instance, if your team and company place a substantial value on health and fitness, then you may consider a spa day.
 Likewise, a travel and hospitality company could feature a hotel voucher as a prize.
+Maybe a team lunch at a restaurant if the team receives excellent feedback from a client?

 Remember that you should use the Carrot and Stick approaches as a broader, more comprehensive motivational policy.
 Tailor your employee motivational techniques to that of your company and make them unique to the qualities of your team.
+Be a great leader, motivate your team using the kind of rewards employees will enjoy.

 If you’re interested in learning more about employee motivation techniques, and software that can make this happen – then let’s talk!